codess-aus/PL-900/Core_components.md

 Finally, pu should use the model in Power Apps.
 You can use the form processor control component to scan the invoice and read the data that you need to extract.

+### Example AI Builder Sentiment Analysis

+The company uses the sentiment analysis prebuilt model in Al guilder to monitor customer feedback for specific products.
+When negative feedback is received, the company wants to perform engineering reviews for the product You want to implement the solution to monitor negative feedback.
+What are two possible ways to achieve this goal?

+* You should build a Power Automate flow You can create a scheduled workflow to verify the customer feedback with the model and notify the engineering team about the negative feedback.

+* You could also create a Power Apps canvas app.
+You can create a canvas app for the engineering team, list the customer feedback, and use the model to classify negative feedback.

 ### AI Builder

 You can perform sentiment analysis for tweets about your brand.
-You can use the prebuilt Sentiment analysis model of Al guilder to determine the sentiment for a tweet.
+You can use the prebuilt Sentiment analysis model of Al builder to determine the sentiment for a tweet.
 You can categorize tweets as positive, negative, neutral, or mixed and take actions based on that analysis.
 This model can be implemented in a Power Automate flow to automate the tweet analysis.